danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Part Two
+But forgetting is deliberate.
+So why should I be worried?
 But this, again, would be to lose the idea knowingly.
 And it is time to ask what it might mean to lose this idea unknowingly.
 In what sense, then, might *we* be lost, once